-&lt;sup>3 Excluding distribution to the final consumer
+4 Excluding distribution to the final consumer

-- Power generation and transmission: All power plants regardless of energy source and the construction and maintenance of electricity transmission lines. - Mining: prospecting and mining research, mining development and exploitation, restoration and recovery of the exploited natural space. - Metals: processing of ores to extract the metal they contain, production of alloys from ingots, processing of by-products: scree, gangue, slag and sand. - Soft Commodities: production and wholesale distribution of timber products for processing into lumber, wood-based cellulose, paper and textiles; soy; palm oil; rubber; cocoa; coffee; cotton; sugarcane; biomass or biofuels, as well as beef production in High-Risk Geographies.
-This also applies to the clients who acquire these commodities directly from plantations or ranches and that represents over 10% of their total purchases.
+- Power5 generation and transmission: All power plants regardless of energy source and the construction and maintenance of electricity transmission lines6. - Mining: prospecting and mining research, mining development and exploitation, restoration and recovery of the exploited natural space. - Metals: processing of ores to extract the metal they contain, production of alloys from ingots, processing of by-products: scree, gangue, slag and sand. - Soft Commodities: production and wholesale distribution of timber products for processing into lumber, wood-based cellulose, paper and textiles; soy; palm oil; rubber; cocoa; coffee; cotton; sugarcane; biomass7 or biofuels, as well as beef production in High-Risk Geographies8.
+Including those Corporate and Investment Banking Division clients who acquire these commodities directly from plantations or ranches and they represent over 10% of their total purchases.

-For the purpose of this policy, financial products and/or services are defined as: transactions giving rise to credit risk, insurance, asset management, equity and advisory services.
+For the purpose of this policy, financial products and/or services are defined as: transactions giving rise to credit risk, insurance, asset management9, equity and advisory services.